-KLUC continues to serve the community with our weekly virtual "Kingsway-Lambton Worships at Home" service at 10:00 am (Fresh Start will be back on Sun.
-Sept.
-12).
+KLUC continues to serve the community with our weekly virtual "Kingsway-Lambton Worships at Home" services at 8:30 am and 10:00 am.
 We also continue to offer other online opportunities to connect with each other, such as Bible Study and Teen Drop-in, all via Zoom.
-Please return to our HOME page for links to the videos to worship at home with Rev. Hugh.
+Please return to our HOME page for links to the videos to worship at home.

 We continue to be “open” as a church, it’s just our building that will be closed a little longer.
 The staff continue to work and be available by email or phone.

 Being a Christian community, we recognize the importance of caring for our members, especially those who may feel very isolated at this time.
 If you are aware of an individual who needs pastoral care, please contact our ministers through the church office at 416-234-8224.